ziplab/QTool/doc/edsr.md

-# Quantization for Super Resolution
+# Quantization for Low-level Super Resolution

 The repo https://github.com/blueardour/EDSR-PyTorch is still marked privated.
 Refer to https://github.com/billhhh/FQSR if needed.